Veteran Death Benefits

 • Burial Allowances

-If the burial benefit has not been automatically paid to the surviving spouse, VA will pay the first living person to file a claim of those listed below:
+If the benefit is not paid automatically, the VA will pay the first eligible person to file a claim, including:

-• The executor or administrator of the estate of the deceased Veteran.
+The executor or administrator of the Veteran's estate

 • I am a Dependent Survivor